zhengjunyao-work/arc24/docs/modeling/Iteration_36_solving_evaluation_tasks_with_code.md

 My hypothesis is that the dataset is small and the model has not learned correctly yet.

+### First submissions

+I have made a first submission with model: `20241006_omniarc_validation/05_omni-arc-400-code-from-examples-v1-Qwen2.5-0.5B-Instruct_lora128_lr1e-4_bs32_7000steps_2gpus_8192msl/checkpoint-7000` and it solved 1 of the private test set tasks.
+It's a humble beginning, but if I can make it work this could be game-changing.

+I have also tried using test-time fine-tuning but then it did not solve any of the tasks.

 ## Conclusion

 We have been able to solve new tasks by generating python code.
 The first evaluation solves close to 5% of the